 Wiring Through a Switch

 The biggest problem when wiring underwater boat lights are that the more lights you add the more wires you have running through your boat.
 Connecting them through a switch also becomes a concern.
 Especially when adding more powerful lights.

 First of all, there is the problem of connecting three or four lights to one switch.
 This can be done if the installer knows what they are doing, but may require a high amperage switch.
 Second, it increases labor and materials costs.

 The bigger issue is the amperage rating of the switch.
 Most rocker switches have a rating of 20 amps at 12 volts.
 To handle inrush current, the switch must be rated to twice the continuous current of the lights.

 For example, an SCM-10 underwater light draws 3.5 amps @ 12 volts.
 Three lights would draw 10.5 amps and require a switch rated to 21 amps.
-One amp more than allowed with a standard rocker switch.
+One amp more than a standard 20 amp rocker switch can handle.
 This problem gets even worse with more powerful lights such as the SCR-16 (5 amps @ 12 volts), or SCR-24 (7.5 amps @ 12 volts).